Airfield Improvement Works

 OVERVIEW

-With pavements dating back to the 1930s and 1940s, a pavement asset management plan is imperative to manage complex and costly ongoing maintenance at Essendon Fields Airport.
+With pavements dating back to the 1930s and 1940s, a Pavement Asset Management Plan is imperative to improve our airfield and manage complex and costly ongoing maintenance at Essendon Fields Airport.

 Essendon Fields is investing several million dollars into this safety-critical plan, ensuring our runways, taxiways and aprons remain in a sound condition to support operation well into the future.